ry-v1/Notes/Apache Iceberg The Definitive Guide.md

     - The Metadata Layer
         - contains all the metadata files
         - Manifest Files
-            - Manifest files keep track of files in the data layer (i.e., datafiles and delete files) as well as additional details and statistics about each file, such as the minimum and maximum values for a datafile’s columns.
+            - Manifest files keep track of files in the data layer (i.e., datafiles and delete files) as well as additional details and statistics about each file, such as the minimum and maximum values for a datafile's columns.
             - Manifest files are the files that do this tracking at the leaf level of the metadata tree.
             - Each manifest file keeps track of a subset of the datafiles.
             - They contain information such as details about partition membership, record counts, and lower and upper bounds of columns that are used to improve efficiency and performance while reading the data from these datafiles.